Health Lifestyle

 iStock.com/fcafotodigital

 Carbohydrates are the enemy on a keto diet.
-Foods not allowed on a ketogenic diet include sugary foods, grains and starches, alcohol, most fruit, beans and legumes, root vegetables and tubers (e.g., sweet potatoes, beets, carrots), low-fat or diet products, and some condiments or sauces.
-In fact, your entire carbohydrate consumption might be less than you’d derive from a single apple a day.
+That includes sugary foods, grains and starches, alcohol, most fruit, beans and legumes, root vegetables and tubers (e.g., sweet potatoes, beets, carrots), low-fat or diet products, and some condiments or sauces.
+In fact, your carbohydrate consumption might be less than you’d derive from a single apple a day.

-But a keto diet doesn’t distinguish between “good carbs” like lentils and “bad carbs” like lollipops.
+But a ketogenic diet doesn’t distinguish between “good carbs” like lentils and “bad carbs” like lollipops.

 While it’s great that it eliminates refined sugar, white flour, and many processed foods, keto also forbids some of the healthiest foods on the planet.

-Avoiding whole, plant-based carbs like fruit, legumes, and grains means that you’re likely to be dangerously deficient in antioxidants, phytochemicals, vitamins, and minerals.
-And all of these are important for disease prevention and long-term health.
+Avoiding whole, plant-based carbs like fruit, legumes, and grains means that you’re likely to be dangerously deficient in antioxidants, phytochemicals, vitamins, and minerals, all of which are important for disease prevention and long-term health.

 You’ll also likely miss out on adequate fiber, which is no small matter.
-About 97% of the US population is already deficient in fiber.
-This puts you at increased risk of heart disease and several digestive cancers, as well as breast cancer.
+About 97% of the US population is already deficient in fiber, which puts you at increased risk of heart disease and several digestive cancers, as well as breast cancer

-So What Can You Eat On A Keto Diet?
+So What Can You Eat On A Ketogenic Diet?

 low-carb keto diet foods